DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment1.md

 Click the play button again; there should now be three columns in your results panel...
 However, the disease column is only giving us the identifier from Wikidata, not the name of the disease.

-**Question 4:** How will the line above look, when we want to see the name of the disease in our results panel?
+**Question 4:** How should the line above look, when we want to see the name of the disease in our results panel?

 (Answers can be found [here](../Answers/AnswersAssignment1.md)).

 ### Easier querying: Adding diseases with entry search function
 Finding the identifiers for each entry you are interested in, can be done very easily with the entry search function.
-If we would like to add the disease "ovarian cancer" to our list of interested disease, we could do the follwing:
+If we would like to add the disease "ovarian cancer" to our list of diseases of interest, we could do the follwing:
 1. In the SPARQL endpoint, find the VALUES line.
 1. Click just before the last curly bracket '}' .
-1. Type 'space', and then 'wd:' .
+1. Type a space ' ', and then 'wd:' .
 1. Now hit Ctrl and the spacebar on your keyboard simultaneously (Windows, for Apple: CMD in stead of Ctrl).
 This should open up the entry search field of Wikidata (see image below).
 ![Search Entry query 1](../Images/Search_Entry_Wikidata.jpg)